SSD0909/Machine-Learning-Projects/README.md

 This command tells the current state of the repository
 # GIT CONFIG
 This command is used initially to configure the user.name and user.email
+# GIT BRANCH
+This is used to determine which branch the local repository is on
+# GIT Checkout
+This is used to switch branches whenever the work has to be started on a different branch